SwethaAshervadam/RSVP_Movies_Assignment/README.md

-The SQL script file for the questions is given below.
+The SQL script file for the same is given below.